Highlights (see CV for more):

 Conference Proceedings, Virtually Queer: Subjectivity Across Gender Boundaries in Second Life - revisited.
 Digital Performativity: Generative Directions in Gender and Performance Studies, Southern States Communication Association, Memphis, April 2010.

-My life-work history embraces a wide range of disciplines, from mechanical engineering and statistical process control in the manufacturing industry to teaching Theatre for junior-high schoolers.
+My life-work history embraces a wide range of disciplines, from performing mechanical engineering and statistical process control in the manufacturing industry to teaching Theatre for junior-high schoolers.
 I've taught Creative Writing and Public Speaking to community college students and Computer Essentials to senior citizens.
-I've performed troubleshooting on interactive laserdisc-based training systems in Florida's prisons, edited newsletters, written graphical user interfaces from scratch--even slept in firehouses and rode with firefighters while performing job-task analyses.
+Performed troubleshooting on interactive laserdisc-based training systems in Florida's prisons, edited newsletters for various organizations, coded graphical user interfaces from scratch, and ridden in firetrucks during job-task analysis projects.
 I've been honored with awards for academic papers, machinima, weird fiction, scholarly achievement, and quality performance.
 My photography has been used by the Nature Conservancy, the Tampa Tribune, and Wikipedia, and I've played lead roles in community theatre productions and performed live readings of my own works.

 I live in Tallahassee with my wife, a university librarian and fellow craft-beer aficionado.
 She, my two daughters, and my grandson are the best things that ever happened to me.
 Whenever possible, I kayak or dive the springs and reefs of Florida.